When it comes to having a great LinkedIn profile, there are 5 most important things to consider.

 2. Don’t say you are JOBLESS

-I came across 100s of profiles within my network itself who has the keyword “jobless” or “looking for opportunity” or “unemployed” etc.
+I came across 100s of profiles within my network itself who has the keyword “jobless”, “looking for an opportunity” or “unemployed” etc.

 As per my understanding, these are the words that you should strictly avoid putting on your LinkedIn profile headline.